Loop group actions on categories and Whittaker invariants: -modules on ind-schemes of pro-finite type

 \sssec{}

-We adopt the convention of \cite{indschemes}: a (classical) \emph{ind-scheme} is a prestack that can be presented as a filtered colimit of quasi-compact and quasi-separated schemes along closed embeddings.
+By definition, a (classical) \emph{ind-scheme} is a prestack that can be presented as a filtered colimit of quasi-compact and quasi-separated schemes along closed embeddings.
 A frequently used subcategory of such prestacks is that of ind-schemes of \emph{ind-finite type}: it consists of those ind-schemes formed out of schemes of finite type.

 \sssec{}